sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ## Statistical tests for alpha diversity

-Alpha diversity can be treated as any other sample measurement and is suitable for classic univariate tests (t-test, Mann-Whitney U test).
+Alpha diversity can be treated as any other sample measurement and is suitable for *classic univariate tests*.
+    → Nonparametric: Mann-Whitney U test
+    → Parametric: t-test

 ---

-## Principal Coordinate Analysis
+## Visualizing beta diversity with PCoA

 <img src="assets/pcoa.png" width="100%">